GeorgeCiachir/Az-204-Integrate-caching-and-content-delivery-solutions/Content_Delivery_Networks.md

 - **Cache every unique URL**.
 Every time a requesting client generates a unique URL, that URL is passed back to the origin server and the response cached with its own TTL.
 This final method is inefficient where each request is a unique URL, as the cache-hit ratio becomes low

-Other tiers provide additional configuration options, which include:
+### Rules engine (in the endpoint menu)
+- Although this tier does not have complex caching rules, it has a **Rules engine** based on various elements of the request (headers, query strings, path, method, body and so on...), which is very powerful

+## **Other tiers such as Azure CDN Standard for Verizon os Azure Standard for Akamai**
+### Caching rules (in the endpoint menu)
+- **Global caching rules**
-- **Caching rule**s.
-Caching rules can be either global (apply to all content from a specified endpoint) or custom.
-Custom rules apply to specific paths and file extensions
+  - Caching rules can be either global (apply to all content from a specified endpoint) or custom
+  - Custom rules apply to specific paths and file extensions
+- **Query string caching**
-- **Query string caching**.
-Query string caching enables you to configure how Azure CDN responds to a query string.
-Query string caching has no effect on files that can't be cached
+  - Query string caching enables you to configure how Azure CDN responds to a query string.
+  - Query string caching has no effect on files that can't be cached
+### These tiers do not have a RRules engine

 If you don't set a TTL on a file, Azure CDN sets a default value.
 However, this default may be overridden if you have set up caching rules in Azure.
 Default TTL values are as follows: